-Since 2009, activities in partnership with the Missionaries of the Sacred Heart have been organized at the service of the youth of one of the ethnic minorities of the Philippines: The Aetas.
+Since 2009, activities in partnership with the Missionaries of Sacred Heart have been organized at the service of the youth of one of the ethnic minorities of the Philippines: The Aetas.
 These tribes are living in the mountains of the Province of Bataan.

-The mission has a double objective
+The Mission has a double objective